Quadrilateral is one of the types of polygons which has four sides and four interior angles as mentioned in the chapter

 Square

-A quadrilateral in which all sides are parallel, equal and each of its angle is 90 degree, is called square.
+A quadrilateral in which all sides are parallel, equal and each of its angles is 90 degree, is called square.

-The diagonals of a square are equal in length and bisect each other at right angle.
+The diagonals of a square are equal in length and bisect each other at right angles.

-In above figure, AC and BD are diagonals of the square ABCD and intersect each other at O. Both diagonals are
+In the above figure, AC and BD are diagonals of the square ABCD and intersect each other at O. Both diagonals

 equal in length. i.e. AC = BD.